Purposes of making a bootable USB stick

-Now you can free download it and learn how to create a bootable USB stick on Windows 10/8/7.
+Now you can free download it and learn how to create a bootable USB stick on Windows 10/8/7 for Windows repair.

 Step 1.
-Connect the USB drive to a Windows computer, install and run AOMEI Partition Assistant Standard.
-In the main interface, click “Make Bootable Media” in the left pane.
-Then the Make Bootable Media wizard will be triggered, click “Next”.
+Connect the USB drive to a working Windows computer, install and run AOMEI Partition Assistant Standard.
+Click “Make Bootable Media” and hit on “Next” to proceed.

 Step 3.
-Then you will get a piece of information that the USB will be formatted, please back up important data.
+Then you will be told the USB will be formatted, please back up important data.
 If you have done that, click “Yes”.